N-R-K/sxcs/README.md

 $ sxcs -o --hex | cut -f 2 | xclip -in -selection clipboard
 ```

+Color output can be disabled via `--color-none`, which more or less turns
+`sxcs` into a magnifier.

-The magnifying window can be customized via using `--mag-filters
+The magnifying window can be customized via using `--mag-filters <filter-list>`,
-<filter-list>`, where `filter-list` is a comma separated list of filters to
-apply in order.
+where `filter-list` is a comma separated list of filters to apply in order.

 The default filter list is the following: